Lambdish/phunctional/docs/functions/flat_map.md

 ## Examples

-Flat a nested array of numbers:
+Create a collection of ranges and flatten the results:
 ```php
 <?php